mynk-tmr/notes/Build_Tools/Git.md

 ---
 ### Branch

 - A `branch` is pointer to last commit made on branch.
-Internally, it's a **file** that contains sha-1 checksum of commit
+Internally, it's a **file** that contains sha-1 checksum of last commit
 - new `branch` -> new copy
 - `HEAD` is pointer to current local branch ; when it points to a specific commit -> detached